sohyunlee002/gamedev-proj1/README.md

 #### Script

-a``MysteryBlock`` inherits from the ``Block`` class so it has many of the same behaviors.
+``MysteryBlock`` inherits from the ``Block`` class so it has many of the same behaviors.
 However, after a Mystery Block is bounced up and down by the player it becomes unbreakable.
 This is implemented with a coroutine that simply calls the ``MoveUpAndDown`` coroutine that it inherits and then changes the sprite and makes the block unbreakable on completion.

 ### Goombas

-The **Goomba** is an agent in the world and therefore has a ``Rigidbody`` component.
+The **Goomba** is an agent in the world and therefore has a ``Rigidbody`` component like Mario.
 The colliders are once again separated into different GameObjects so we can more easily check whether Mario has bounced on top of the Goomba to kill it, or the Goomba has hit Mario on the side.

 #### Script